The modularity of an abelian variety: Abstract

 \section{Abstract}

 We introduce the concept of the modularity of an abelian variety defined over the rational number field extending the modularity of an elliptic curve.
 We discuss the modularity of an abelian variety over $\BQ$.
 We conjecture that a simple abelian variety over $\BQ$ is modular.
-The detailed article will appear later.

 \tr{\triangleright} \al{\alpha} \be{\beta} \g{\gamma} \gh{\Cal G^J} \G{\Gamma} \de{\delta} \e{\epsilon} \z{\zeta} \vth{\vartheta} \vp{\varphi} \om{\omega} \p{\pi} \la{\lambda} \lb{\lbrace} \lk{\lbrack} \rb{\rbrace} \rk{\rbrack} \s{\sigma} \w{\wedge} \fgj{{\frak g}^J} \lrt{\longrightarrow} \lmt{\longmapsto} \lmk{(\lambda,\mu,\kappa)} \Om{\Omega} \ka{\kappa} \ba{\backslash} \ph{\phi} \M{{\Cal M}} \bA{\bold A} \bH{\bold H} \D{\Delta}